livegnik/2way-poc-design/README.md

 1. **Define schemas and invariants** for the objects the application cares about, including how they relate to other identities and capabilities.
 2. **Subscribe to the ordered feed** that the substrate maintains locally, updating caches, UI state, or side effects using only accepted events.
-3. **Let users interact with local data**—every node already stores the relevant slice—without waiting on a remote backend or reconciling divergent drafts.
+3. **Let users interact with local data** (every node already stores the relevant slice) without waiting on a remote backend or reconciling divergent drafts.
 4. **Propose mutations through substrate interfaces**; the platform enforces authority, ordering, and durability uniformly across peers, so applications never roll their own ACLs or sync logic.

 Implications for developer experience: